boochow/lissa/README.md

 1. Adjust the pitch of sweep signal (left channel) to the same value with input signal (right channel).

 1. Again press DELAY button and keep it pressed.
 Tweak the B knob and watch how the figure is changed.
-Modify the tone of input sound by the filter, OSC parameters, etc. and look how it is reflected on the screen.
+Then modify the tone of input sound by the filter, OSC parameters, etc. and look how it is reflected on the screen.

 ## Parameters

+### Time

 To synchronize input signal and sweep signal, you have to tune sweep signal manually.
 That is done by Time parameter which is assigned to the knob A in the case of NTS1.

+The time parameter varies from 0 to 127.
+This value represents a MIDI note number, which is used to determing the sweep signal frequency.

+### Depth

+The depth parameter controls amplitude of the sweep signal.

+### Shift-Depth

-As time parameter changes, the frequency of sweep signal changes stepwise.
-The parameter value is between 0 and 127.
-The frequency of sweep signal become that of the time parameter value as MIDI note number.
+The shift-depth parameter changes the wave form of sweep signal and its time offset.
+The shift-depth parameter is between 0.0 and 1.0.
+The default value is 0.5.
+The wave form and time offset become as follows depending on the shit-depth value.

++ 0.0 ..
+0.4: sweep signal is sine wave. offset varies from -0.5 to 0.5.
++ 0.4 ..
+0.6: sweep signal is delayed input signal.
+The length of delay is quarter of wave length which is determined by the time parameter.
++ 0.6 ..
+1.0: sweep signal is sine wave. offset varies from -0.5 to 0.5.